 All vendors that use the university's trademark on merchandise (including t-shirts, caps, and all other saleable products) must be licensed.
 Vendors are required to obtain approval through the licensing program on all designs and products that are produced bearing Castleton trademarks.
 Vendors support Castleton by adhering to licensing requirements and submitting royalties.
 These royalties come back to Castleton through the University's licensing program.

 Each university department and student group supports Castleton's licensed vendors.
 You can do this by buying all products bearing Castleton trademarks from licensed vendors.

 All purchases for internal consumption (i.e. products purchased for the exclusive use of a Castleton department or student group, that are not resold for a profit) are exempt from royalty obligations; however, all products, including those produced for internal consumption, must be purchased from a licensed vendor and all designs must be submitted for approval.
 Exemptions are granted during the artwork approval process.

 WHAT CAN BE LICENSED?

 Castleton will consider most products and approve all designs that fit within the style guide.
-However, no products will be licensed without the approval of the Dean of Advancement, Jeff Weld.
+However, no products will be licensed without the approval of the Director of Design, Kate Richards.
 The approval process assures retailers and purchasers that the products are of high quality and good taste.
 The scrutiny of products helps prevent misrepresentation of marks and minimizes liabilities from harmful or hazardous items (i.e. alcohol, tobacco, or controlled substances, sexually oriented or suggestive, or involve religious or political viewpoints).